How To Get More Leads With Your Copy

-I’m pretty close to being at the top of Google for keywords related to web design in Atlanta, GA.
-It’s been a fun ride going from being non-existent in Atlanta to being considered by UpCity, a SEO services company, as one of the top web designers in the city.
+I’m pretty close to being at the top of Google for keywords related to web design in Atlanta.
+It’s been a fun ride going from being non-existent in Atlanta to being considered as one of the top web designers in the city.
 My amount of web design inquiries has skyrocketed.

 My SEO skills have allowed me to be found on the 1st page of Google, and my web design skills make me look like a professional, but what really convinces my website visitors to inquire about my services is my website copy.